 RTN members with our VISA credit or VISA Debit cards have added protection against fraud with Verified by VISA.
 VISA prevents unauthorized online use before it happens making online shopping safer and more secure.
 Verified by VISA automatically scans and recognizes fraud patterns when using your card during checkout at participating stores.

 RTN will ONLY ask you to reveal your personal information once you have initiated contact with us.
 If you receive phone calls or emails asking for personal account information, do not respond to these calls, emails or text messages.
 They are scams.
-If you are concerned about your account information being disclosed, please call us immediately at 781-736-9900.
+If you are concerned about your account information being disclosed, please call Member Services immediately at 781-736-9900, option 5.

 Here are some additional helpful hints: